 Figure 4-10 Rain Cap to Vent Pipe Alternate Assembly

-- 5. Install the Y concentric fitting and pipe assembly through the structure's hole from an inside wall. - NOTICE Do to wh
+5. Install the Y concentric fitting and pipe assembly through the structure's hole from an inside wall.

 Do not allow insulation or other materials to accumulate inside the pipe assembly when installing through the hole.